The 9 Best Places to Eat Vegan in Manhattan

 Be Sure to Enjoy: As much as you can!
 We recommend ordering several dishes and sharing with your friends, or your date.

 Don’t leave without: Taking a picture for your Instagram feed.
 And while you're at it, check out Jajaja's Instagram account for a daily dose of well-curated inspiration and updates on new menu items.

 Address: 162 E Broadway and 63 Carmine Street, Manhattan

 4. Spicy Moon

 Calling all: Chinese food experts!
 Spicy Moon is your ultimate cool-yet-not-overly-pretentious spot for a pre-Girls Night Out dinner or even for a more casual date spot.

-Take Note: Don't worry, the menu says 'vegetarian Szechuan', but Spicy Moon is 100% vegan.
+Take Note: Don't worry, the menu says 'vegetarian Szechuan', but Spicy Moon is 100 percent vegan.

 Must-Have: The food selection is huge (usually a bad sign for indecisive eaters like me!) but I was impressed with how succulent everything was.
-Everything is so delicious, its nearly impossible to recommend any specific dish!
-Get it all and then get a doggy bag to-go for anything that’s unfinished- leftovers taste just as good the day after, dare we say even better?
+Everything is so delicious, that it's nearly impossible to recommend any specific dish!
+Get it all and then get a doggy bag to go for anything that’s unfinished – leftovers taste just as good the day after, dare we say even better?

-Be Sure to Enjoy: all of their noodle dishes, which are my personal favorites for their incredible texture and flavoring.
+Be Sure to Enjoy: All of their noodle dishes, which are my personal favorites for their incredible texture and flavoring.
 The dumplings are exquisite.
-If you're looking for something spicy, I recommend the mapo tofu.
+If you're looking for something spicy, I recommend mapo tofu.

 5. Le Botaniste